Frankasaurus/frankasaurus.github.io/content/Dungeons & Dragons 5e/Campaigns/Current/StracciaD&D 2/Characters/Carmine Char.md

 ## Appearance
 Carmine is a red-skinned, orange-haired humanoid, like most fire [[Genasi]].
 His hair is kept short at the sides, but swept back up top.
 His eyes are typically fire-y red, nearly glowing when looked at in the dark.
 He is of average height and build.

-His clothes are a mixture of green and brown, with the white-and-blue [[Cloak of Protection|Cloak of Olvex]] adorning his back.
+His clothes are a mixture of green and brown, with the white-and-blue [[Cloak of Olvex|Cloak of Olvex]] adorning his back.
 His spellcasting focus - and amulet of Olvex - is prominently hung from his neck.
 He also uses a regular shield on occasion.
 ## Personality
 Carmine tends to approach things thoughtfully, and likes to be aware of his situation.
 He often draws responsibility unto himself, and takes that responsibility seriously, like when he was a Carpenter on the [[The Bonehead]].
 Beyond this, Carmine's wants to see the world, which is reflected on his desire to spread the word of [[Olvex]] through travels.
 Despite this, he's also known to enjoy the simpler things in life.
 Carmine laughs often, and is an avid fisher.